shuozhixu/JAP_2025/README.md

 Follow the same procedures for Mo, we can calculate the vacancy formation energies in other four pure metals.
 Don't forget to use the correct `POTCAR` and _E_<sub>metal</sub> for each metal.

 Once you are done with this part, email the vacancy formation energies to Subah and me.
+Also let Subah know the "single ion in a vacuum" energies for all five metals.
+Subah can then use that to calculate the vacancy formation energies for the five elements in the quinary.

 ## Quaternaries